lecramyajiv/fonts-gurmukhi-nonlibre/README.md

 These Gurmukhi fonts are created by Paul Alan Grosse.
-I have collected these fonts to distribute it with Slackware Linux.This is my own person selection of the best fonts.
+I have collected these fonts to distribute it with Slackware Linux.This is my own personal selection of the best fonts.

 The followinf fonts are available in this set